pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

     darktable --conf allow_lab_output=true

-Or you always enable it by setting allow_lab_output to TRUE in
+Or you always enable it by setting allow_lab_output to TRUE in darktablerc.
+Make sure that you have closed darktable before making this change, then reopen it ( darktable writes to this file and may erase your change if you edit while darktable is running).

     ~/.config/darktable/darktablerc
     allow_lab_output=TRUE